bellentani/figma-analytics/README.md

   - Component Name for Singles
 - Detachments show "0" when no detachments occurred (not "N/A")
 - The script processes multiple files sequentially
-- Each file generates its own CSV and MD report
+- Each file generates its own CSV and Notion database
 - Debug mode provides detailed API response information

 ## Prerequisites
 - Node.js
 - Figma Enterprise Plan
 - Figma API Token with `library_analytics:read` permission
+- Notion account and integration (optional)

 ## API Rate Limits
-- Enterprise accounts have higher rate limits for API calls
+- Figma Enterprise accounts have higher rate limits
-- Contact Figma support for specific rate limit information for your account
+- Notion API has a limit of 100 requests per minute
 - The script includes automatic retry logic for rate-limited requests

 ## Known Limitations
 1. Library Analytics API is in beta and subject to change
-2. Some features may require additional Enterprise plan features
+2. Some features require Enterprise plan features
-3. API access patterns may be monitored and rate-limited based on usage
+3. API access patterns may be monitored and rate-limited
+4. Notion columns maintain numeric prefixes for ordering
+5. Custom date ranges must be within the last year

 ## Pricing Information
 For current pricing and plan comparison, visit [Figma Pricing Page](https://www.figma.com/pricing/).